 Wearing your engagement ring in the wrong place at the wrong time can result in loss or damage to your most prized possession.
 We've come up with 12 tips to keep your ring sparkling and on your finger for a life time.

 Traveling: Consider leaving your engagement ring home while traveling and just wear your wedding band.
 25% of all women will lose their engagement rings, and with the hustle and bustle of traveling, hotel safes and washing your hands in airport bathrooms, this is one time to leave your ring safely at home.
+Carrying heavy suitcases can pull prongs and damage your jewelry, use care lifting your bags.

 Sailing & Machinery: Anytime there are fast moving ropes, gears or machines involved it’s a good time to take those rings off for safety.